 [Academic post by Kevin Williams; some references forthcoming.
 Several pictures used under academic and journalistic provisions of the American copyright act.
 A work in progress.
 Draft 7/31/17]

-These sites are musically scored for a hightened multimendia experience.
+These sites are musically scored for a heightened multimedia experience.
 Music by K Williams

 “I am a man”

 Pioneering scuba diver Lotte Hass begins her autobiography, Girl on the Ocean Floor, with a simple re-nomination of her self, “I am a man.”
-This self-proclaimed adventurous Vienna girl puts forth this facade and finds that, in the face of discrimination, her solace remains only in her own thoughts–that one place an oppressor may not intrude.
+This self-proclaimed adventurous Vienna girl puts forth this facade and finds that, in the face of discrimination, her solace remains only in her own thoughts–that one place upon which an oppressor may not intrude.
 She was one of the first, if not the first, women to dive, and yet her name is strikingly absent from the textual material on scuba diving.
-The reason for her absence might be ascribed to her self-negation.
+This absence might be ascribed to her self-negation.
 Even when she was a star of the silver screen, the first-lady of scuba diving, it takes years of reading and research to discover that she was always potentially present as a diver, photographer, and naturalist.
-So, what kept me from finding her?
-Why was her presence absent?
+So, what kept me so long in finding her?
+Why was her presence lacking from scuba’s history?

-Removing, or not acknowledging, someone, especially because of a social subjectivity, such as sex or gender, for being Other to the perceived white, male, heterosexual norm is called ex-nomination (Barthes).
-Nominalism, the Latin for “name,” as in “I nominate so and so for President,” is the philosophy of recognition by the symbolic act of naming.
-A name is a communicative entity, what Deleuze and Guattari call, a momentary densification of intensities that recognizes or calls into existence a phenomenon.
+Removing, or not acknowledging, someone–especially because of a social subjectivity, such as sex or gender–for being the Other to the perceived white, male, heterosexual norm is called ex-nomination (Barthes).
+Nominalism (from the Latin for “name,” as in “I nominate so-and-so for President”) is the philosophy of recognition by the symbolic act of naming.
+A name is a communicative entity, what Deleuze and Guattari call a momentary densification of intensities that recognizes, or calls into existence, a phenomenon.
 To “ex” nominate, well, you get it.
-Remove the name, and you remove the thing, not physically, but far more insidiously, the awareness, consciousness, of the thing.
-You ex-nominate or take away the potential significance or possibility that a phenomenon will be recognized, and point beyond itself, and worst, have power.
+Remove the name and you remove the thing, not physically, but far more insidiously–the awareness and consciousness of the thing.
+You ex-nominate, or take away, the possibility that a phenomenon will be recognized and point beyond itself–and worse, have power.

-Mrs. Hass’ story has a parallel thread with the histories of feminist philosophy.
-She appeared as a diver, and even worked as a camera-person in a major award winning motion picture; however, she got the job, not because she was an avid diver, or a published underwater photographer because the producer wanted a pretty woman for the audience to look at.
-So, she first appears as an object of the and for the infamous “male gaze.”
-However, when a crew member backed out at the last minute, she was also able to get a job as a skilled undersea photographer.
-She thus moves from object to subject, as she starred in, an international award winning documentary film, Under the Red Sea.
+Mrs. Hass’s story has a parallel thread with those of many women throughout history.
+She appeared as a diver, and even worked as a camera-person in a major award-winning motion picture; however, she got the job, not because she was an avid diver or a published underwater photographer, but because the producer of the picture wanted a pretty woman for the audience to look at.
+Hence, she first is chosen as an object of the infamous “male gaze.”
+But happily, when a crew member backed out at the last minute, she was also able to get the job as a skilled undersea photographer.
+She thus moves from object to subject, as she starred in the international award-winning documentary film, Under the Red Sea.

 Book: http://plongeur-radin.com/fr/plongeurs-historiques-francais-culture-plongee/3073-charlotte-lotte-hass.html.
 Movie: http://www.imdb.com/title/tt1700457/

-Hass begins her scuba journey in a most patriarchal, yet ultimately romantic fashion, by giving up her dreams to study zoology and become Hans Hass’s secretary.
+Hass begins her scuba journey in a mostly patriarchal, yet ultimately romantic fashion, by giving up her dreams to study zoology and become Hans Hass’s secretary.
 Hans was a pioneer of diving and underwater filmmaking.
-He was doing what Cousteau would do later, but his story is not told nearly as often as Cousteau’s (I could suggest that Cousteau had American PR and TV, arguably the best in the world).
+He was doing what Cousteau would later do, but Hass’s story is not told nearly as often (I could suggest that Cousteau had American PR and TV, arguably the best in the world).